oooooo1/sample-hand-generator/README.md

 - London Mulligan
 - Combo Calculator - find the odds of drawing specific cards

-Designed with Magic: The Gathering in mind, but works about as well for other games.
+Made with Magic: The Gathering in mind, but works about as well for other games.